datastax/dsbulk/manual/settings.md

 Specify whether to map `null` input values to "unset" in the database, i.e., don't modify a potentially pre-existing value of this field for this row.
 Valid for load scenarios, otherwise ignore.
 Note that setting to false creates tombstones to represent `null`.

-Note that this setting is applied after the *codec.nullWords* setting, and may intercept `null`s produced by that setting.
+Note that this setting is applied after the *codec.nullStrings* setting, and may intercept `null`s produced by that setting.

 Default: **true**.